harbaum/kvv/README.md

-Update 04.05.2022: It seems like the KVV time table service this project makes use of is gone.
-This project thus does not work anymore.
+*Update 11.05.2022*: The KVV time table service this project made use of is gone.
+This code has been updated to support the newer API.

 # KVV